Download Our Summer Menu Collection

 Aix: Tour de l’Horloge

-The clock tower was built in 1510 on Roman foundations when timepieces were rare.
+In 1510, the clock tower was built on Roman foundations when timepieces were rare.
 Bell and clock towers are typical of Provencal architecture, and the presence of a public clock demonstrated the city’s importance to townsfolk and other cities.

 Bell Tower Hotel de Ville Aix-en-Provence #AixenProvence @PerfectlyProvence

-As Lynne mentions in her article, the tower houses an astronomic clock (1661) with four wooden statues representing the seasons.
+The tower houses an astronomical clock (1661) with four wooden statues representing the seasons.
 The four statues are moved manually at the start of each season.
-The rather ornate wrought iron structure surrounding the bell is known, in Provence, as a campanile.
+In Provence, the rather ornate wrought iron structure surrounding the bell is known as a campanile.
 The powerful mistral winds can blow for days here, and these structures prevent the bell from ringing randomly.
-The bell rings hourly, and the belfry serves as a passageway along Rue Gaston de Saporta.
+The bell rings hourly, and the belfry is a passageway along Rue Gaston de Saporta.

 Flower market Hotel de Ville Aix-en-Provence #AixenProvence @PerfectlyProvence